 Our dental surgeon will assess the condition of your tooth to check if you are the right candidate for inlays and onlays and choose the right material for you.

-The procedure of fixing inlays and onlays requires at least two appointments of the dentist.
-Inlays and onlays must be molded perfectly to the shape and size of the individual teeth.
+The procedure of fixing inlays and onlays requires at least two appointments to the dentist.
+Inlays and onlays must be moulded perfectly to the shape and size of the individuals' teeth.

 Like your natural teeth, you should care for inlays and onlays so that they last for several years.
 For this, it is important to: